Member Spotlight: Sally Cunningham

 What’s one lesson the screen industry has taught you?

-I could credit this lesson to the film industry or my Mum, but I’m not afraid of change.
+I could credit this lesson to the film industry or my Mum, but I'm not afraid of change.
 The film industry teaches you resilience and adaptability.
-You never really know what’s going to happen, so you don’t dwell on things when they don’t work out, or when you suddenly have to come up with an entirely new plan.
+You never really know what's going to happen so you don't dwell on things when they don't work out or you have to come up with an entirely new plan to the one you had.
 It also teaches you to be financially literate.

 What changes would you like to see in the next five years?